CONSTRUCTION ENGINEERING INSPECTION ADMINISTRATION

 Effective control of erosion and sedimentation depends on the proper use of a number of specific best management practices (BMP’s). npdes stormwater inspection.
 Depending on the the site being developed a combination of the follow will be utilized:

-- Construction Road Stabilization to reduce erosion and degradation of temporary roadbeds by construction traffic, especially during wet whether.
+- Construction Road Stabilization to reduce erosion and degradation of temporary roadbeds by construction traffic, especially during wet weather.

 - Straw Bale Barrier to intercept and detain small amounts of sediment from disturbed areas of limited extent.
 Also serves to decrease the velocity of sheet flows and low-to-moderate level channel flows.